Isaiah512/lightweight-http-server/README.md

 # C++ HTTP Server

-A lightweight HTTP server built from scratch in C++ that can be run natively or in a Docker container.
+A lightweight HTTP server built from scratch in C++ without any third party libraries, that can be run natively or in a Docker container.

 ## Features